The 6 best kitchen cabinet paints to refresh tired cupboard doors

 Reasons to avoid

-This is a paint specially formulated for kitchen cupboards and does a great job of transforming tired cabinets and doors.
-It is easy to apply, and typically needs two coats, but you may need to apply a third to get a durable and scrubbable finish.
+This paint is specially formulated for kitchens and does a great job of transforming tired cabinets and doors.
+It’s easy to apply and typically requires two coats, although you may need to apply a third to achieve a durable, scrubbable finish.

-Its flat matt finish is resistant to water, scuffs and stains and if you do drop a sauce or condiment on it it’s easy to wipe clean.
+Its flat matt finish is resistant to water, scuffs, and stains, which means that if you spill sauce or condiments on it, they’re easy to wipe clean – ideal for busy family kitchens.

-There’s no need for a primer, so less prep time is needed and works well on wood or melamine cabinets and doors.
-The paint is touch dry in an hour and hard dry and ready for another coat in four hours.
-But it does take a week to fully harden so you’ll need to be careful to avoid any cleaning until then.
+There’s no need for a primer, so less prep time is required, and it works well on wood, laminate, or melamine cabinets and doors.
+The paint is touch-dry within an hour and ready for another coat in four hours.

 4. Nuvo Cabinet Paint Kit